lolisaigao1234/akam-proxy/prompt.md

 client error: Error: Parse Error: Invalid method encountered
 ```

+Remove the @chinazPing.js method, as th website is no longer available.
 I think the ip_list.txt file is not updated.
 Please update the ip_list.txt file to the latest ip addresses.
 Use the nslookup command to get the latest ip addresses.
 Though I can ping the address such as 67.69.196.154, I am not sure if that address is still associated with bilibili.com or under its cdn addresses.
 Please also update the CLAUDE.md file accordingly.